Tahoe Wellness Cooperative

 DR. LAKISHA JENKINS

 Dr. Lakisha Jenkins, N.D., R.H.
 (AHG) holds a Doctorate in Naturopathy, a B.S. in Holistic Nutrition and is a registered professional herbalist with the American Herbalist Guild.
 She is Founder and CEO of The Kiona T. Jenkins Foundation of Natural Health (Kiona Foundation Inc., 2003), a 501(c)(3) holistic health nonprofit organization.
 The Kiona Foundation and its subsidiary, The Farm’acy – a nonprofit agricultural cooperative, operate two natural health cooperative outlets, Kiona’s Farm’acy.
 Located in both Tracy and Oakdale in the agricultural heartland of northern California, Kiona’s Farm’acy has provided holistic health services to the Central Valley since 2010.
-In addition to The Kiona Foundation, Dr. Jenkins also serves as founding director and President of Jenasis Cooperative Incorporated – a business and employment coop; Brown Hills Ranches, Inc. – a collection of ranches and farms dedicated to providing organic and sustainable agricultural products; JECOI Adventure Academy – a private K-12 school with an emphasis on character building and ethics; and the California Cannabis Industry Association – the California state affiliate of NCIA and trade organization dedicated to uniting the cannabis industry in California and allowing it to speak with one voice at the state and local levels.
+In addition to The Kiona Foundation, Dr. Jenkins also serves as founding director and President of Jenasis Cooperative Incorporated – a business and employment coop; Brown Hills Ranches, Inc. – a collection of ranches and farms dedicated to providing organic and sustainable agricultural products; JECOI Adventure Academy – a private K-12 school with an emphasis on character building and ethics; and is an active board member of the California Cannabis Industry Association – the California state affiliate of NCIA and trade organization dedicated to uniting the cannabis industry in California and allowing it to speak with one voice at the state and local levels.